epsrc-abcd/abcd-website/event/README.md

 Event name
 ======

-We will follow the usual if predictable convention of using a 3-7 letter acronym for the event.
+We will follow the familiar, if predictable, convention of using a 3-7 letter acronym for the event.
 Here's a set of suitable words:

 >> *A*pplied
 >> *A*spects